 Signing up and linking your accounts is very easy to do.
 All you need to know is your username and password for the account you want to link to Onedox.
 Then, within a minute or so, you’ll have easy access to your current and past bills.
 Not only that, but you’ll be provided with a handy graph showing your monthly spend.

 The whole process was very simple.
 However, I was unable to link my Vodafone account to Onedox.
 This isn’t unique to Onedox and I had similar issues with my WonderBill account.
 The issue seems to be due to Vodafone and their systems.

 What’s in it for Onedox?

-They don’t provide you this service out of the goodness of their hearts.
+They don’t provide you with this service out of the goodness of their hearts.
 To make some money back, they will provide information to you for possible cheaper deals for your utilities.
 If you decide to swap tariffs or providers and click through their links, Onedox will receive a referral fee.

 Is it worth using?

 I really like this app.
 I’m (sadly) quite good at keeping track of my bills, but this is certainly a simpler way to do it.
 But the winner for me is being able to link your car – you will receive notifications every couple of weeks until your tax or MOT has been renewed.
 Yes, this service is available for free through the government site, but it’s always simpler to have all these things in one place.